The Ultimate Travel Guide to Tasiilaq

 Don’t forget your camera!
 Tasiilaq is ridiculously picturesque so you will regret it if you do!
-Also, if you are planning to photograph the Northern Lights or to take time-lapse of icebergs moving the in Sermilik Fjord you will want to bring your own sturdy tripod if you have one.
+Also, if you are planning to photograph the Northern Lights or to take a time-lapse of icebergs moving in Sermilik Fjord you will want to bring your own sturdy tripod if you have one.

 Outdoor Adventure Gear

-If you do have extensive back-country experience and know how to use a rifle, visiting the Tourist Information Office is an easy way to source anything you need – including tents, kayaks, snowshoes and other outdoor gear.
+If you do have extensive back-country experience and know-how to use a rifle, visiting the Tourist Information Office is an easy way to source anything you need – including tents, kayaks, snowshoes, and other outdoor gear.
 Equipment can also be hired directly through the local tour providers, many of who can also outfit entire expeditions if enough advance notice is given.
 If you are bringing your own stove, it is better to bring a multi-fuel one than one that relies on gas canisters.
 That way you can be sure to have no issues in purchasing fuel once you arrive.

-We are big fans of the Maps.Me app here at Guide to Greenland.
-Download the app and the map of Greenland while you still have internet access (internet is slow and very expensive in East Greenland), and you’ll be set to find your way around during your stay.
+We are big fans of Maps.Me app here at Guide to Greenland.
+Download the app and the map of Greenland while you still have internet access (the internet is slow and very expensive in East Greenland), and you’ll be set to find your way around during your stay.

-The Maps.me app shows streets, places of interest, restaurants and accommodation and even some hiking trails.
+The Maps.me app shows streets, places of interest, restaurants, and accommodation, and even some hiking trails.
 It can also tell you the best way to walk, drive or cycle from where you are to where you want to go – just remember to turn on your GPS when you arrive!